Tychobra/polished/README.md

   <your db connection credentials>
 )

-# create the "polished" schema.
+# If this is your first Shiny app using polished, create the "polished" schema.
 # Warning: if you already have a polished schema this function will overwrite your existing schema with empty tables.
 polished::create_schema(db_conn)